AVENGERS: INFINITY WAR

 Spoiler alert: moderate

 Let me tell you a story: in 1975 a writer-artist with a delirious post-Kirby style and a cosmic vision to match began perhaps the most beloved space opera in comics history, and Jim Starlin's chosen hero was the golden superman born of a hyperscientific cocoon, Adam Warlock.
 Warlock was the bearer of the Soul Gem, a wanderer of the stars, and a frequent crucifixee; and he was a man crushed by existential torment and the guilt of repeated failure.
-Soon he would make the acquaintance of a certain Thanos of Titan, who came to Warlock as an ally in his crusade against the Universal Church of Truth, the galactic theocracy dedicated to the worship of, as it turned out, Adam Warlock himself—or at least Warlock's future self, a being reshaped by Chaos of Order in order to serve as their champion of Life (of which Chaos and Order are but aspects, of course).
+Soon he would make the acquaintance of a certain Thanos of Titan, who came to Warlock as an ally in his crusade against the Universal Church of Truth, the galactic theocracy dedicated to the worship of, as it turned out, Adam Warlock himself—or at least Warlock's future self, a being reshaped by Chaos and Order so as to serve as their champion of Life (of which Chaos and Order are but aspects, of course).
 Life certainly needed a champion, as Death had chosen hers long ago: Warlock's own brother-in-arms, the Death-loving mad Titan.

 Now we advance sixteen years, past Warlock's astral suicide; past the second great battle between Earth's heroes and Thanos; past that time Captain Marvel died of cancer, and Thanos was there to welcome him to the other side.
 Thanos was back from the beyond, more powerful than ever, and with a keener understanding of the "Soul Gems" he once sought to control by instrumentality.
 Thanos gathered these six gems, each of which, he now knew, represented one of the infinite faculties of the universe's long-lost Creator, who had fragmented into pieces when He found Himself confronted with an eon of loneliness.
 In combination, they gave their bearer complete control over Power, Space, Time, Reality, the Mind, and the Soul, and the instant that all six were his, Thanos became GOD.
 The first thing he did as deity was to kill half the people in the universe.
 But Life shall always have its champion: the reluctant hero who had been happy to die when, by the vagaries of time travel, he sprang forward to kill himself all those years ago, now returned from the happy afterlife he had discovered within his Soul Gem, to once again do battle with his opposite; and, at last, Warlock banished his enemy, assuming the mantle of godhood for his own.
 Then, in a great irony, the league of cosmic entities told him that while Thanos was, whatever his indiscretions, competent to wield the power, Warlock was not, and asked him to step down.

-Now I'll tell you another story: starting in 2012, with The Avengers, Marvel Studios sought to adapt Starlin's great, decades-spanning epic, which ran through Strange Tales and Avengers Annuals and The Thanos Quest and concluded (for about six months) in The Infinity Gauntlet and in the first issue of Warlock and the Infinity Watch.
+Now I'll tell you another story: starting in 2012, with The Avengers, Marvel Studios sought to adapt Starlin's great, decades-spanning epic, which ran through Strange Tales and Avengers Annuals and Thanos Quests and concluded (for about six months) in The Infinity Gauntlet and in the first issue of Warlock and the Infinity Watch.
 (Perhaps oddly, perhaps not, Marvel has not sought to adapt the actual comic book, The Infinity War.
 Not even the very littlest bit.)
 And, through the course of six years and thirteen more films, they accomplished this enormous task with their version of Starlin's tale—mainly through the ingeniously simple expedient of leaving out its fucking protagonist.

 I kind of saw it coming.
 My reviews of all of Marvel's cosmic stuff have come ribboned with my annoyance that Adam Warlock (my favorite comic book character of all time, in case that wasn't clear) wasn't in it.
 And this, of course, has been incredibly petty of me, although it might have helped if they had evinced a little more discipline in keeping him completely out, rather than teasing a Warlock-by-any-other-name-would-be-as-weird arc with the artificial hero Vision, and even the gestation of Adam himself, seen in one of Guardians of the Galaxy vol. 2's amusingly-endless mid-credits sequences.
 But the reason I complain is not that the movie is different; it is that it is pretty much objectively worse because it's different.